solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 #### Congratulations!!!

-You have now written a client application for your on chain program.
+You have now written a client application for your onchain program.
 You are now a Solana developer!

 PS: Try to update your program's message then re-build, re-deploy, and